Skip to main content

 # MCP endpoint at POST /mcp/

-Each exported AILANG function becomes an MCP tool with proper JSON Schema for arguments.
+Each exported AILANG function becomes an MCP tool.
 Module metadata is available as an MCP resource at ailang://meta/modules.

 A2A (Agent-to-Agent Protocol)